 You have a nearly 100 percent chance of seeing whales on this whale-watching tour!
 Humpbacks, minke whales and dolphins are frequently spotted in Eyjafjörður, called the “island fjord” bay, where, besides the whales, magnificent fjord scenery awaits you!
 On this tour, you can try some sea angling as well.
 After the tour, we’ll put your seafood catch on the barbecue and share with each other.

 Jump into Iceland’s most scenic geothermal swimming pool in Hofsós and enjoy the mind-blowing view of the Skagafjörður fjord with its exceptionally stunning islands.

-Leaving the peninsula behind, you’ll visit Hvítserkur, the 15-meter high basalt stack that resembles a troll or a dragon drinking from the sea water.
+Carrying on westwards, you’ll visit the magnificent Hvítserkur, the 15-meter high basalt stack that resembles a troll or a dragon drinking from the sea water.
 Hvítserkur is an extremely popular photo location… and it’s no wonder why!

 Next, you’ll head south and make a stop after about 40 minutes of driving.
 Here you’ll find a deep, rugged gorge called Kolugljúfur.
 Numerous wild waterfalls running along the remarkable canyon.
 The gorge is about a kilometer long and about 40 to 60 meters deep.
 There are several spots at the edge of the cliff that provide amazing views of the canyon.

 In the evening you will check in and spend the night in your hotel in the Vatnsnes area.